-extensionLines

-Specifies the style of the extension lines associated with a handle.
+extensionLines extensionLines=scope silhouette fade off Specifies the style of the extension lines associated with a handle.
 Clockwise from bottom right: extensionLines=scope, extensionLines=fade, extensionLines=off and extensionLines=silhouette.
 The image below shows typical use cases for the different extension line types. scope (left) is used to highlight embedded features, silhouette (middle) with obvious features to avoid cluttering the geometry and fade (right) for irregular shapes.